abraunegg/onedrive/docs/client-architecture.md

 ![Client Side Filtering Determination](./puml/client_side_filtering_rules.png)

+## Understanding how the client processes online state
+When you see `Fetching items from the OneDrive API for Drive ID:` or `Generating a /delta response from the OneDrive API for this Drive ID:` the client isn’t stuck—it’s working through paged change sets from Microsoft Graph using your current delta token, reconciling them with the local database, and safely scheduling work.
+Microsoft Graph returns paged results and signals either `@odata.nextLink` (more pages to fetch) or `@odata.deltaLink` (caught up; keep this token for next time) - the client follows those links until it reaches a stable point.
+Page sizing and paging behaviour are controlled by the Microsoft Graph API service.

+### What a typical cycle looks like
+1. **Fetching online state**
+    * **Application Output:** `Fetching items from the OneDrive API for Drive ID: …` or `Generating a /delta response from the OneDrive API for this Drive ID:`
+    * The client requests the next page of changes using your current delta token.
+2. **Processing received items**
+    * **Application Output:** `Processing N applicable changes and items received from Microsoft OneDrive`
+    * Each item received is classified (add/update/delete/excluded), matched against local state, and queued for action.
+3. **Execute required actions**
+    * Download new or modified files, Delete local data that has been deleted online, Create new local directories
+4. **Database Integrity**
+    * **Application Output:** `Performing a database consistency and integrity check on locally stored data`
+    * Integrity pass to prevent state corruption
+5. **Local scan for new local data**
+    * **Application Output:** `Scanning the local file system '…' for new data to upload`
+    * Traverse local filesystem, honouring client side filtering rules
+6. **True-Up**
+    * **Application Output:** `Performing a last examination of the most recent online data within Microsoft OneDrive to complete the reconciliation process`
+    * Final scan of online to ensure that everything is in the state it is meant to be

+### Why first runs or --resync take longer
+A first run (or a deliberate `--resync`) must enumerate the entire tree to establish a known-good baseline; subsequent incremental runs are much faster because the delta token limits work to just the changes since last time.

+### What affects performance the most
+* **Item count & Online structure:** Many folders and files dominate metadata work leading to more metadata churn
+* **Network** Latency and throughput directly affect how quickly we can iterate Microsoft Graph API responses and transfer content.
+* **Local Disk & filesystem:** SSDs perform metadata and DB work far faster than spinning disks or remote mounts.
+Your filesystem type (e.g., ext4, XFS, ZFS) matters and should be tuned appropriately.
+* **File Indexing:** Disable File Indexing (Tracker, Baloo, Searchmonkey, Pinot and others) as these are adding latency and disk I/O to your operations slowing down your performance.
+* **CPU & memory:** Classification and hashing are CPU-bound; insufficient RAM or swap can slow DB and traversal work.

+## Delta Response vs Generated Delta Response
+By default, the client uses Microsoft Graph’s `/delta` to retrieve changes efficiently.
+In a few situations, however, using `/delta` would be wrong or unsafe for your intent.
+In those cases the client generates a delta by walking the relevant online subtree and synthesising the current state before reconciling it locally.
+This is intentionally slower but correct.

+### When the client deliberately generates a delta
+* Some national cloud deployments where a needed delta endpoint/feature isn’t available.
+Capabilities differ by resource and cloud; when a required delta isn’t available, we walk the tree and synthesise the change set.
+* The use of `--single-directory` scope.
+A naïve drive-level /delta can include changes outside your intended scope.
+Generating a delta ensures only the in-scope subtree is considered.
+* The use of `--download-only --cleanup-local-files`.
+Raw /delta may replay online delete/replace churn that would remove valid local files you intend to keep.
+Generated delta captures the current online state and intentionally ignores those intermediate events to protect local data.
+* The use of 'Shared Folders'.
+Calling `/delta` on a shared path can be rooted at the owner’s drive, so your filters may not match what you see as “the shared folder”.
+Generated delta walks the shared subtree and normalises paths so the queue reflects what’s truly shared with you.

 ## File conflict handling - default operational modes

 When using the default operational modes (`--sync` or `--monitor`) the client application is conforming to how the Microsoft Windows OneDrive client operates in terms of resolving conflicts for files.